saymrwulf/uhd/notes.md

 2020-02-24T02:11:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd) 2020-04-14T03:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2020-04-14T21:11:00 - Minor doc updates: linking to article on quantization (uhd)
+2003 paper) (uhd) 2020-04-14T03:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2020-04-14T21:11:00 - Minor doc updates: linking to article on quantization (uhd) 2020-04-14T04:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)